Warehouse stores are a terrific place to save money buying in bulk. Costco and Sam’s Club are the two dominant retailers in the space.

-California is home to the most locations – 132.
+California is home to the most locations at a total of 132.
 This is due to the Price Club, which was located throughout the state, merging with Costco in 1993.

 The combined company kept many of the Price Club locations.

-Costco also has an international bent, with another 255 stores worldwide as of March 2022.
+Costco also has an international presence, with an additional 255 stores worldwide as of March 2022.

 Sam’s Club Locations

-Sam’s Club is currently located in 44 States in the U.S. There are currently 600 locations in 488 cities throughout the country as of March 2022.
+Sam’s Club is currently located in 44 states across the country.
+There are 600 locations in 488 cities as of March 2022.

-Here is where you won’t find a Sam’s Club:
+Here is where you won’t find Sam’s Club:

 - Rhode Island

-You also won’t find a Sam’s Club in the District of Columbia.
-Sam’s Club is owned by Walmart so it’s common to see the two stores located next to each other.
+You also won’t find Sam’s Club in the District of Columbia.
+Sam’s Club is owned by Walmart, so it’s common to see the two stores located next to each other.

 Sam’s Club doesn’t have the same international reach as Costco.
 You can only find stores in China or Mexico.

-Winner: Sam’s Club wins by a slight margin as it currently has 26 more stores.
-But, not all cities have both retailers so it really comes down to which is nearest to you.
+Winner: Sam’s Club wins by a slight margin since it currently has 26 more stores.
+But, not all cities have both retailers, so it really comes down to which is closest to you.

-Pricing and selection is important when choosing an annual membership to a warehouse club.
+Pricing and selection are important when choosing an annual membership to a warehouse club.
 Both stores let you shop with a gift card before joining.

-If in doubt, use that to determine which store has more of the products you purchase.
+When in doubt, use that to determine which store has more of the products you want to purchase.

-This is considerably less than what you will find at a major grocery store, as most carry up to 30,000 SKUs according to the Costco website.
+According to the Costco website, this is considerably less than what you will find at a major grocery store, with most carrying up to 30,000 SKUs.

-The retailer puts focus on value and quality of products sold over quantity.
+The retailer focuses on the value and quality of products sold over quantity.

 You will find many nationally-recognized brands in the store.
 Costco also showcases its private label products under the Kirkland Signature label.

-Generic products often get a bad rap, but Kirkland items are usually high quality.
-In many cases the product is made at the same location as the name brand counterpart.
+Generic products often get a bad rap, but Kirkland items are usually high in quality.
+In many cases, the product is made at the same location as the name-brand counterpart.

-We often purchase Kirkland products and are typically pleased with the quality and value for your money.
+We often purchase Kirkland products and are typically pleased with the quality as well as the value for your money.

-Furthermore, if organic products are important in your grocery shopping you will be pleased with Costco.
-Just look for the green price tag on the shelf to find organic products.
+Furthermore, if organic products are important in your grocery shopping, you will be pleased with Costco.

 We often buy organic items at Costco and find they’re cheaper in price vs. buying at the grocery store.